Coronavirus UK: a practical guide if you’re disabled

 How coronavirus spreads and what you can do to minimise it

-Covid-19 (part of the coronavirus family, along with SARS) is a new virus, so there isn’t yet a full picture of how it spreads.
-However, it’s believed that to be transmitted through droplets, say from someone coughing or sneezing.
+Covid-19 (part of the coronavirus family, along with SARS) is a new virus, so there still a full picture of how it spreads.
+However, we do know that it is mostly transmitted through droplets, say from someone coughing or sneezing.

 Research is being done around the world to understand how long these droplets can remain on surfaces and in the air.